-- The manager nominated to deal with the complaint will undertake a thorough investigation. - All findings and any communication from the investigation will be recorded using the complaints investigation form. - The investigating manager and SLT lead will decide if the matter needs reporting to the relevant regulatory authority. - The complaint investigation should be handled in a manner, which acknowledges that being subject to a complaint can be a stressful and anxious time for staff and all concerned. - A full response, approved by the appropriate SLT member, should be sent to the complainant within 20 working days of receipt of the complaint outlining the findings and proposed actions. - If it is not possible to send a full response within the 20 day time scale, a letter explaining the delay will be sent to the complainant with new timescales for a response by the manager handling the complaint. - A written record of all complaints, the complaints register, will be held in a central file held by the Director of Operations and Compliance and be reported per complaint to the CEO.
+- The manager nominated to deal with the complaint will undertake a thorough investigation. - All findings and any communication from the investigation will be recorded using the complaints investigation form. - The investigating manager and SLT lead will decide if the matter needs reporting to the relevant regulatory authority. - The complaint investigation should be handled in a manner which acknowledges that being subject to a complaint can be a stressful and anxious time for staff and all concerned. - A full response, approved by the appropriate SLT member, should be sent to the complainant within 25 working days of receipt of the complaint outlining the findings and proposed actions. - If it is not possible to send a full response within the 25 day time scale, a letter explaining the delay will be sent to the complainant with new timescales for a response by the manager handling the complaint. - A written record of all complaints will be held on the hospice's Vantage portal (Vantage) and be reported per complaint to the CEO.